For Authors|For Editors|For Reviewers

 12. Appeals and Complaints

 Discovery Medicine adheres to COPE guidelines regarding appeals to editorial decisions and complaints.
-Where an author believes that an editor has made an error in declining a paper, they may submit an appeal.
+Where an author believes that an Editor has made an error in declining a paper, they may submit an appeal.
 The appeal letter should clearly state the reasons why the author considers the decision to be incorrect and provide detailed, specific responses to any comments relating to the rejection of the review.
-Further advice from members of the Discovery Medicine’s Editorial Advisory Panel and external experts will be sought regarding eligibility for re-review.
+Further advice from members of Discovery Medicine’s Editorial Advisory Panel and external experts will be sought regarding eligibility for re-review.

 13. Editorial Independence